 - □ Employment data

-- □ Unemployment data
+- $\Box$ Unemployment data

-- \Box Labor market trends
+- $\Box$ Labor market trends

 - □ Educational and skill levels

-- \Box Individuals with barriers to employment
+- $\Box$ Individuals with barriers to employment

 As of December 2024, the most recent data available, total nonfarm employment across the Houston-The Woodlands-Sugar Land MSA reached 3,499,900 (not seasonally adjusted) and 3,473,600 (seasonally adjusted), marking the highest employment level since records began in 1990.
+(Source: Current Employment Statistics (CES), Texas Workforce Commission Labor Market and Career Information [LMCI] / U.S. Bureau of Labor Statistics [BLS])

 Meanwhile, the most recent seasonally adjusted unemployment rate for November 2024 was 4.6 percent, representing approximately 171,000 unemployed individuals across the region.
 As noted, 2024 reflected a slower pace of job growth at just 57,800 jobs added compared to the previous three years with growth in excess of 100,000 each year.
 Accordingly, the unemployment rate has seen an equally gradual climb from a cycle low of 4.1 percent.
+(Source: Local Area Unemployment Statistics (LAUS), TWC LMCI / BLS)

 Houston's job growth in 2024 was driven primarily by the construction sector, which led in both absolute and percentage terms, adding 15,200 jobs-a 6.5 percent year-over-year increase-and accounting for more than one in four jobs added across the region.
 Private Education and Health Services contributed 10,100 jobs, while Leisure and Hospitality added 6,700, rounding out the top three.
 All sectors reported positive growth for the year; however, as of December 2024, Mining and Logging, representing upstream oil and gas, had yet to recover to pre-pandemic employment levels from February 2020.
 Employment in this sector remained 5,800 jobs, or 7.4 percent, below pre-pandemic levels.
+(Source: CES, TWC LMCI / BLS)

 Five-year estimates from the 2023 American Community Survey show continued improvement in educational attainment across the Houston region.
-The percentage of adults aged 25-64 without a high school diploma declined to 14.4 percent, down from 18.3 percent in 2013.
-The share of adults with only a high school diploma also saw a slight decline, from 23.3 percent in 2013 to 22.5 percent in 2023.
+The percentage of adults with only a high school diploma also saw a slight decline, from 23.3 percent in 2013 to 22.5 percent in 2023.
 Meanwhile, gains were observed among those holding associate degrees (6.4% to 7.8%), bachelor's degrees (19.8% to 22.8%), and postgraduate degrees (10.2% to 13.3%).

 These increases in postsecondary attainment likely reflect both in-migration of individuals with higher credentials and natural increases among long-term residents, though the exact proportions are unknown based on available data.
 Nevertheless, this trend is encouraging given the rising demand for advanced skills highlighted in the analysis of long-term employment projections.
+(Source: U.S. Census Bureau, American Community Survey [ACS], 5-Year Estimates, 2013 and 2023)

 Other demographic trends from 2013 to 2023 also point to positive labor market implications.
 Poverty rates declined from 16.3 percent to 13.6 percent, the percentage of disconnected youth fell from 3.7 percent to 3.2 percent, the share of residents without health insurance dropped from 23.9 percent to 18.7 percent, and the proportion of residents who speak English "less than very well" decreased from 16.9 percent to 16.2 percent.
+(Source: ACS, 5-Year Estimates, 2013 and 2023)

 Conversely, some indicators showed little to no change over the past decade, reaffirming persistent barriers to employment for certain populations.
 The percentage of households receiving food stamps remained at 11.5 percent, the share of individuals with a disability increased slightly from 8.2 percent to 8.6 percent, and the percentage of children in single-parent families saw only a marginal decrease from 33.8 percent to 33.7 percent.
+(Source: ACS, 5-Year Estimates, 2013 and 2023)